-The Trustees, with the help of their advisers and in consultation with the Sponsoring Employer, set the current investment strategy following a consideration of their objectives and other related matters in September 2019.
+The Trustees, with the help of their advisers and in consultation with the Sponsoring Employer, set the current investment strategy in November 2022.
+This is an interim strategy that will be reviewed during 2023 in conjunction with the Scheme's triennial Actuarial Valuation.

-The Trustees noted the need to invest in a manner which helps ensure that the benefits promised to members are provided.
+The Trustees note the need to invest in a manner which helps ensure that the benefits promised to members are provided.
 Over the long term, this requires that a rate of return is achieved which supports the long-term funding plan which has been discussed with the Sponsoring Employer.
 In the short term, it means managing the volatility of assets relative to the value of liabilities, which have bond-like characteristics.